riteshbachhar/Fraud-detection-using-AI/README.md

 <h3 id="Dataset">Dataset</h3>

-The <a href="https://www.kaggle.com/datasets/berkanoztas/synthetic-transaction-monitoring-dataset-aml/data">SAML-D dataset</a> comprises 12 characteristics and 28 typologies, selected based on existing datasets, academic literature, and interviews with AML specialists, which highlights its broad applicability.
-It contains 9.5 million entries, however, the `isLaundering` labels are highly imbalanced, with only 0.15\% representing actual money laundering activity.
-In addition, the data set includes 15 graphical network structures that model transaction flows within these typologies.
-Although some structures are shared between types, they differ significantly in parameters to increase complexity and challenge detection efforts.
+The <a href="https://www.kaggle.com/datasets/berkanoztas/synthetic-transaction-monitoring-dataset-aml/data">SAML-D dataset</a> is a synthetic dataset of 9.5 million tranactions, developed using insights from AML specialists through semi-structured interviews, analysis of existing datasets, and a comprehensive literature review.
+The dataset includes 28 typologies, 11 normal and 17 suspicious, modelled to reflect real-world senarios, with overlapping behaviours between normaal and suspicious transactions to increase complexity and challenge detection efforts.
+The dataset includes 676,912 unique accounts conducting transactions across 18 geographic locations, using 13 currencies and 7 payment methods.
+Among these, 0.104% of the transactions (9,873 entires) are labeled as suspicious representing various money laundering techniques such as layering, rapid fund movement, and transactions to high risk locations.

 ---